News and Announcements

 That sure is a lot of work; isn't there an easier way?

 I'm glad you asked.
 First, for all EGC Stroke Play events (Weekend Majors, Thursday League, etc.) we will post for you and the software will make the adjustment.
 You don't have to worry about this for any EGC events where we post scores for you.
+Just record your Gross scores in Live Scoring and on the scorecard.

 Whenever you post yourself, (Casual Rounds and EGC Match Play events) just use the "Hole-by-Hole" link on the GHIN App or web site, enter your full scores for each hole (3 at a time) and you are done.
 It will do all the math for you.
+(For EGC Match Play - although you have a handicap reduction for the Match, for posting you post full Gross scores).

-WAGOLF: https://wagolf.org/keep-score/handicap-information/#section-45173
+WAGOLF: https://wagolf.org/membership/get-a-handicap

 # # #